WebsiteBaker-modules/anynews/README.md

 3. customized CSS definitions in file ***/css/anynews.css***

 ### Anynews configuration
-When you call Anynews without any parameter like `displayNewsItems();`, the following default parameters will be used:
+When you call Anynews without parameter, the following default parameters will be used:

 	OUTDATED (SINCE V2.8.0):
 	displayNewsItems(